Rajendradegala/Sentiment-Analysis/README.md

 To install the above modules into your local machine, run the following command in your command line.

-  (pip install pandas matplotlib tensorflow)
+  --> (pip install pandas matplotlib tensorflow)

+  STEPS TO BUILD  SENTIMENT ANALYSIS TEXT CLASSIFIER IN DATA SCIENCE:

+  2. DATA PREPROCESSING:

+  3. As we are dealing with the text data, we need to preprocess it using word embeddings.

+Let’s see what our data looks like.

+import pandas as pd
+  --> (df = pd.read_csv("./DesktopDataFlair/Sentiment-Analysis/Tweets.csv") )